Function Calling

 "error": "User not found",

-"errorCode": "USER_NOT_FOUND",
+"error_code": "USER_NOT_FOUND",

 "suggestion": "Try searching by email instead"